boardroom-inc/documentation/docs/boardroom-dashboard/for-daos/README.md

----
-description: An all-in-one aggregator for every DAO community
----

 # For DAOs

+An all-in-one aggregator for every DAO community.

+***

 DAOs use the Boardroom dashboard to: